NLeSC/structure-from-motion/docs/install-ubuntu-14.10.md

 # library with 'all the features you wanted in C++ but weren't there'
 sudo apt-get install libboost-dev

-# Python imaging library may not installed by default on the
+# Python imaging library may not be installed by default on the
 # lighter flavors of Ubuntu (e.g. Lubuntu 14.10 or Ubuntu 14.10 server)
 sudo apt-get install python-pil
 ```